The Church Calendar: A year with Christ

 ✝️ The Ultimate Goal

 The liturgical year exists not for its own sake but to transform us into the image of Christ.
-Through the sacred rhythm of preparation, celebration, and response, we gradually become what we celebrate—participants in the divine life.
-Each year should find us more deeply conformed to Christ, more eagerly anticipating heaven, more committed to living as His witnesses.
+Through the sacred rhythm of preparation, celebration, and response, we gradually become what we celebrate — participants in the divine life.
+Each year should find us more deeply conformed to Christ, more eagerly anticipating heaven, more committed to living as His witnesses in a world that has largely forgotten what time is for.

 🔍 Living Mystery

 The Church's calendar is not a mere historical commemoration but a living encounter with saving mysteries.
 In each celebration, past, present, and future converge as the eternal touches time.
-We don't simply remember what Christ did; we participate in what He continues to do through His mystical body, the Church.
+We don't simply remember what Christ did; we participate in what He continues to do through His mystical body, the Church — until He comes again and liturgical time gives way to eternity itself.

 🛡️ Our Response